vijay-21-natarajan/quest1/README.md

 # Dialogue Frame Finder 🎬

-**Dialogue Frame Finder** is a high-accuracy, frame-accurate AI pipeline that locates the exact video frame and timestamp where a given line of dialogue first appears on screen or is spoken aloud.
+**Dialogue Frame Finder** is a high-accuracy, frame-accurate AI pipeline that takes a **YouTube video URL** and locates the exact video frame and timestamp where a given line of dialogue first appears on screen or is spoken aloud.

 It returns:
 - **Timestamp** (HH:MM:SS.mmm)